 Sec.
 7.256.
 COMPLIANCE WITH FEDERAL OCCUPATIONAL SAFETY AND HEALTH STANDARDS.
-Provides that if a person can establish that an act or event that otherwise would be a violation of a statute within the Texas Natural Resource Conservation Commission's (TNRCC) jurisdiction or a rule adopted or an order or permit issued by TNRCC under such a statute was caused solely by compliance with the general duty clause of the federal Occupational Safety and Health Act of 1970 (29 U.S.C.
-Section 654), the act or event is not a violation of that statute, rule, order, or permit.
+Provides that if a person can establish that an act or event that otherwise would be a violation of a statute within the Texas Natural Resource Conservation Commission's (TNRCC) jurisdiction or a rule adopted or an order or permit issued by TNRCC under such a statute was caused solely by compliance with the federal Occupational Safety and Health Act of 1970 (29 U.S.C.
+Section 651 et seq.), the act or event is not a violation of that statute, rule, order, or permit.